What is osteoarthritis (OA) of the knee?

 Osteoarthritis (OA) is inflammation of one or more of your joints.
-Pain, swelling (fluid on the knee), and stiffness are the primary symptoms of arthritis.
+Pain, swelling (excess fluid in the knee), and stiffness are the primary symptoms of arthritis.
 Any joint in the body may be affected by the disease, but it is particularly common in the load bearing joints of the lower limb, especially the knee.

 Stage 1 – Minor